Kgkkjjj/OS/README.md

 This produces `bin/os-image.bin`, a bootable image.

-The image includes a second stage (`src/stage2.asm`) that is loaded when you run the `update` command inside the OS.
+The image includes a second stage written in C (`src/stage2.c`) that is loaded when you run the `update` command inside the OS.
+This small C kernel simply prints a message when executed.

 ## Running with QEMU